-On the City Council agenda of November 8, 2004 are applications for seven (7) projects to the Iowa Financing Authority requesting Low-Income Housing Tax Credits (LIHTC).
+On the City Council agenda of November 7, 2005 are applications for seven (7) projects to the Iowa Financing Authority requesting LIHTC.
 The LIHTC is one tool to encourage developers to build and renovate low-income rental housing.
-It has become an extremely competitive process in Des Moines and Iowa because it offers access to capitol and equity funds for housing development.
+It has become an extremely competitive process in Des Moines and in Iowa because it offers access to capitol and equity funds for housing development.
 Persons and families served by the program are those below 60% of the median income, although additional points are rewarded for those housing projects that serve lower income households.
 There are also restrictions on the amount of rent that can be charged.